GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 ### Deleting the deployment

-Once again, you will want to delete the deployment to avoid charges.
+You will want to delete the deployment to avoid charges.
 Run the following command to delete the deployment:

 ```sh
 gcloud deployment-manager deployments delete deployment-with-helper-script